Simon-0711/ta_lyrics_sentiment_classification/README.md

 Based on further analysis, we found that xx percent of the songs in the kaggle dataset were also contained in the last.fm dataset.
 Therefore we will chose option 1 (see pervious section Planning state) to classify song sentiments and recommend similar songs based on the lyric or song name input.

 Preprocessing for ML model:
-- Stop words
+- Stop word removal
-- Remove punctuation
+- Punctuation removal
 - Lemmatization
+- Chorus normalization
+- Optional: Lyrics normalization

 Preprocessing for recommendation basaed on cosine similarity after sentiment classification:
 - Countvectorizer